t0ngliu/Decrypto/README.md

 # Decrypto
 Simple MD5 hexidecimal hash decrypter in Perl.
 The script googles an MD5 hexidecimal hash and attempts to find it on the first page of the search.
-Works better than you'd expect...

 ###Prerequisites
 * Perl >= 5.10